montoyamoraga/tiny-trainable-instruments/docs/9-workshop.md

 This workshop is taught online over teleconferencing.

-## Session 0
+## First session

-Basic facts:
+Goals:

+* Address doubts about installation of Arduino software and libraries
+* Understand the check_ examples for testing wiring

+Code used:

+* check_serial:
+* check_buzzer

+Hardware:

+* Breadboard
-* 2 hours
+* Arduino

-2 hours, Friday

-input: color
-output: buzzer

-### Time budget
+Activities:

+* 10min: introduction to workshop and instructor
-* 10min: Introductions of participants
+* 10min: participants introduce themselves
-* 10min: Installation of Arduino IDE and libraries
+* 20min: installation of Arduino IDE and libraries
+* 10min: compile and upload first example, check_serial
-* 10min: Test the hardware microcontroller, hello_none
+* 10min: read the code example and make modifications
+* 10min: example with buzzer, compile and read check_buzzer
+* 10min: wire buzzer and play with different frequencies on check_buzzer
+* 05min: break
+* 10min: compile and read machine learning example: color_buzzer
-* Open script for
+* 10min: explain training for color_buzzer
+* 10min: participants modify the color_buzzer example

+Extras:

 * Capture examples of gesture and train overnight
 * Capture examples of speech and train overnight

-## Session 1
+## Second session

-### Time budget

-2 hours, Saturday

-input: gesture, speech
-output: buzzer, servo, LED

 ## Funding